opentoonz/opentoonz_docs/source/creating_movements.rst

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.

-.. note:: Position values are expressed in the default unit of measure set in the Preferences  →  Interface dialog (see  :ref:`Choosing the Working Unit <choosing_the_working_unit>`  ).
+.. note:: Position values are expressed in the default unit of measure set in the Preferences...  →  Interface dialog (see  :ref:`Choosing the Working Unit <choosing_the_working_unit>`  ).

 .. _animate_tool_handle: